Chapter 12. Managing Certificate System Users and Groups

 Authorization goes through the following process:

-The users authenticate to the interface using either the Certificate System user ID and password or a certificate.
+- The users authenticate to the interface using a certificate.

-The server authenticates the user either by matching the user ID and password with the one stored in the database or by checking the certificate against one stored in the database.
-With certificate-based authentication, the server also checks that the certificate is valid and finds the group membership of the user by associating the DN of the certificate with a user and checking the user entry.
-With password-based authentication, the server checks the password against the user ID and then finds the group membership of the user by associating that user ID with the user ID contained in the group.
+- The server authenticates the user by checking the certificate against one stored in the database.
+The server also checks that the certificate is valid and finds the group membership of the user by associating the DN of the certificate with a user and checking the user entry.